 Police Support Officers

-All Police Support Officers (PSO’s) are classified as uniformed personnel and will wear the P.S.O. uniform specified in these procedures.
+All Police Support Officers (PSO’s) are classified as uniformed personnel and will wear the P.S.O. uniform specified in the Quartermaster Reference Manual.

 Department professional employees other than PSO's are classified as non-uniformed employees and will wear appropriate business attire as directed by the Chief of Police.